zhcmeng/smolagents/docs/source/en/examples/multiagents.md

 2021.
 ```

-Seems like we'll need some sizeable powerplants if the scaling hypothesis continues.
+Seems like we'll need some sizeable powerplants if the [scaling hypothesis](https://gwern.net/scaling-hypothesis) continues to hold true.

 Our agents managed to efficiently collaborate towards solving the task! ✅

-💡 You can easily extend this to more agents: one does the code execution, one the web search, one handles file loadings...
+💡 You can easily extend this orchestration to more agents: one does the code execution, one the web search, one handles file loadings...